-Growing up 4th generation Chinese American, food was the strongest connection I had to my lineage.
-Over the past decade, I have developed an analysis of food sovereignty that is grounded in cultivating healing and nurturing relationships with our bodies, our community, and our environmental systems.
+My journey as a storyteller and healer began with a hot bowl of jook (rice porridge).
+Food was the first vessel that allowed story to pour into and around me.
+Over the past decade, I have developed an analysis of food justice that is grounded in cultivating healing and nurturing relationships with our bodies, our community, and our environmental systems.